Pentadactylus/sm_openstack/README.md

     ```

 4. Before you can start DISCO, you need to make a couple of changes in the sm.cfg configuration file within the etc subdirectory of DISCO.
 These values are:

     - manifest: the path to the file service_manifest.json which is in the sm/managers/data subfolder of DISCO but could be at any other location.
-    - design_uri: Keystone's public endpoint in OpenStack.
+    - design_uri: Keystone's public endpoint in OpenStack. (listed as "Identity")
     - framework_directory: the path of the directory under ./sm/managers/data which is containing all the components that can be installed through DISCO.

 5. As soon as these changes are made, you can start DISCO with the command